b9org/b9/docs/BuildARuntime.md

   <img src="./assets/images/b9overview.png" width="100%"/>
 </figure>

 The Base9 Overview Diagram depicts the Ahead-of-Time compilation unit and the [Virtual Machine] unit.
-The Ahead-of-Time unit runs the b9porcelain source code through our frontend compiler.
+Base9 uses a primitive subset of JavaScript as its frontend language.
+The Ahead-of-Time unit runs the JavaScript source code through our frontend compiler.
 The frontend compiler outputs a binary module.
-The binary module is passed to the deserializer, which converts it to a c++ data structure that we've named "Module", and which will henceforth be refered to as the "in memory Module".
+The binary module is passed to the deserializer, which converts it to a C++ data structure that we've named "Module", and which will henceforth be refered to as the "in memory Module".

 [Virtual Machine]: ./Dictionary.md#virtual-machine

-The Virtual Machine unit is comprised of the [Interpreter] and the [JIT] (not depicted here).
+The Virtual Machine unit is comprised of the [Interpreter] and the [JIT].
 The in memory Module is passed to the VM, which runs the [bytecodes] of the program.

 [Interpreter]: ./Dictionary.md#interpreter
 [JIT]: ./Dictionary.md#jit-compiler